A Mile in My Shoes: '81 Uprisings

 A Mile in My Shoes: 81 Uprisings brings together stories from people who were there at the time, and who felt the reverberations through homes, streets, and communities across the country – in ways we all still live with today.
 Find us in the heart of Brixton, swap your shoes for a pair donated by each of the 35 storytellers, grab some headphones, and head out on a physical and empathic journey that might change how you see the world.

-HOW TO VISIT US
+HOW TO visit US

 Find info about our access provisions